What Cancer Patients Should Know About Their Pathology Reports

 This process probably started before your diagnosis, when you had a biopsy or surgery where a doctor removed cells or tissue for study under a microscope.
 Specialists called pathologists studied these samples to understand how they look compared with normal cells and prepared a report summarizing their findings for your oncologist or surgeon.
 Patients may not see reports like these, nor understand the technical medical language used.

-To help patients understand the information in each report and how your oncologist uses it to decide the best course of treatment for your cancer, University of Michigan Comprehensive Cancer Center pathologist Celina Kleer, M.D., director of the breast pathology program, explains more.
+To help patients understand the information in each report and how your oncologist uses it to decide the best course of treatment for your cancer, University of Michigan Rogel Cancer Center pathologist Celina Kleer, M.D., director of the breast pathology program, explains more.

 What does a pathology report include?